-If an accused is required to surrender a passport, unless the conditions explicitly state that it may be surrendered after release from custody, he/she may not be released until all passports are surrendered in accordance with the condition.
+If an accused is required to surrender a passport, unless the conditions explicitly state that it may be surrendered after release from custody, he/she may not be released until all passports are surrendered.

 In some cases the passport may be in the inmate's property so it may be surrendered directly at the centre.
-If the passport cannot be located, the inmate should be advised of the circumstances.
-A phone call may be made on his/her behalf to a friend/relative/legal representative and the passport may be surrendered at a court house or police station as required by the condition.
+Where the passport cannot be located, the inmate should be advised of the circumstances.
+A phone call may be made on his/her behalf to a friend/relative/legal representative and the passport may be surrendered at a court house or police station.